-- a) Not allow contact to be made with dangerous parts by operators, bystanders or others. - b) Not allow any work-piece or projectile to be emitted in a manner that will cause injury. - c) Make provision to ensure that once achieved, the standard of protection is maintained at all times.
+- a) Not allow contact to be made with dangerous parts by operators, bystanders or others. - b) Not allow any workpiece or projectile to be emitted in a manner that will cause injury. - c) Make provision to ensure that once achieved, the standard of protection is always maintained. - d) Employees and person working on behalf on SSG must be suitably qualified and experienced to work with the equipment.